-Many investors go into a long-term cryptocurrency position due to the hype, and that’s always bad news.
+Many investors go into a long-term cryptocurrency position because of the hype, and that’s always bad news.
 However, this mistake is often exasperated by the fact that they didn’t do their research on the project in question.
-One of the most important processes for starting a new crypto investment is performing proper fundamental analysis, but what is it?
+One of the most important processes for starting a new crypto investment is performing a proper fundamental analysis, but what is it?

 Fundamental in traditional investments involves digging into the companies records.
-Investors in these areas may be interested in what kinds of profits the project makes or their plans for expansion.
+Investors in these areas may be interested in what kind of profit the project makes or their plans for expansion.
 However, it’s important to remember that cryptocurrencies are not companies.
 In fact, many of them, like Bitcoin and Ethereum are community projects.

-This means that you need a different approach, and you’ll need to focus on the long-term usefulness of that project.
+This means that you need a different approach, and you’ll need to focus on the long-term utility value of that project.
 This includes investigating their plans for the future, how solid their plans are, whether they are capable of funding their goals and how much community backing they have.

-Even if these platforms are a success, it could still be a losing investment for you when you realize that the token isn’t needed at all for the project to function!
+Even if these platforms are successful, still it could be a losing investment for you when you realize that the token isn’t needed at all for the project to function!
 Performing proper fundamental analysis for cryptocurrency can protect you from projects, which are not sound in their construction.

 Fundamental analysis is not difficult, but it does require a lot of work.
 The best place to start is the crypto project’s whitepaper where you can read about the team’s plans.
 Of course, you don’t have to stop there, and it’s always a good idea to get differing opinions.

-You can do this by visiting community forums for the project like Reddit or Bitcointalk forums.
+You can do this by visiting community forums for the project like Reddit or Bitcointalk.
 Other investors will present concerns which you may not have initially thought of.
 Just remember that it’s important to verify these facts for yourself and not follow other people’s advice blindly.

 An example of a fundamental crypto analysis

-Jimmy has found a token that he really likes, and he’s been hearing about how great of a project it is on Reddit.
-However, he decides that he needs to decide for himself whether the project is good by doing fundamental analysis.
+Jimmy found a token that he really likes, and he read how great the project is on Reddit.
+However, he decides that he needs to decide for himself whether the project is good, by doing fundamental analysis.

-He dives into the white paper, and he finds that while the project itself looks good, that the token has very little usage other than collecting money from investors.
-With no use case for the token, he decides to pass on this investment, and instead put his money into another project, which has done a better job of utilizing its token.
+He dives into the white paper, and he finds that while the project itself looks good, that the token has very little use case other than collecting money from investors.
+With no use case for the token, he decides to pass on this investment, and instead puts his money into another project, which has done a better job of utilizing its token.

 Learning fundamental analysis is not nearly as intimidating as learning technical analysis.
 In fact, getting a grasp of the fundamentals can even be fun if you enjoy learning about new cryptocurrency projects.